 3. Word Party

 This is a Netflix show with short and sweet episodes geared toward helping young kids expand their vocabulary.
-Each episode features a group of diaper-wearing baby animals who are learning new words.
-They frequently include the audience, whom they call the “big kids,” and ask them for help in learning the new words, what they mean, and how to use them.
+Each episode features a group of diaper-wearing baby animals learning new words.
+They frequently include the audience, whom they call the “big kids,” and ask them for help learning the new words, what they mean, and how to use them.
 It’s a very cute show, and toddlers eat it up!

 4. Wild Kratts

 This PBS show is all about nature and animals.
 Two brothers explore different continents and animals with their awesome and helpful sidekicks.
-They transform into the animals they are studying and are often busy outsmarting poachers, and other bad guys.
-I love that each episode highlights a different (and sometimes unusual) animal, and delves into the “creature features.”
+They transform into the animals they are studying and are often busy outsmarting poachers and other bad guys.
+I love that each episode highlights a different (and sometimes unusual) animal and delves into the “creature features.”
 Super educational and interesting.
 It’s something I feel good about showing my toddler.

 6. Super Why

 Another winner of a show that is found on PBS!
 This one teaches kids the alphabet and reading skills.
 In each episode, the characters encounter a problem they must solve.
-So they take a trip into a well-known fable or fairy tale that helps them to solve their real-world problem.
-Along the way, they learn new words, how to use words in sentences, and they sing fun songs.
+So they take a trip into a well-known fable or fairy tale that helps them solve their real-world problem.
+Along the way, they learn new words, how to use words in sentences and sing fun songs.